CWRUChielLab/ScholasticGrading/README.md

     php maintenance/update.php

 Navigate to *Special:Version* on your wiki to verify that the extension is successfully installed.
-You should see a new entry in the list of Special pages called "Grades".
+You should also see a new entry in the list of Special pages called "Grades".

 Usage
 -----